antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [1.2] APIs **SHOULD** be as simple as possible

 Simple APIs, and code, are easier to understand than complex APIs and code.
+Greater simplicity increases:

-This increases the maintainability of the API, and through having 'less moving parts' creates fewer places for bugs to hide.
+* The maintainability of APIs and, through 'fewer moving parts', reduces the opportunities for bugs to hide

-Simple APIs are quicker to iterate on, document and release than more complex APIs.
-For users, it is easier and quicker to use a simple API, especially when revisiting implementations created in the past.
+* The speed of development and documentation, both during rapid iteration and future updates/maintenance
+*  The speed at which end users can understand and start using our APIs and, where alternatives exist, the chances of using our APIs.

 APIs **SHOULD NOT** do more than they need to.
 If someone else already provides an appropriate service we **SHOULD** use or recommend this, we **SHOULD NOT** duplicate it ourselves.

+Doing this keeps our API as simple as possible and lets us focus on making what we do need to provide as useful as possible.
+We should let others concentrate on solving other needs.

 For example, an API for providing the locations of BAS ships could include a current weather report from a third party.
 Since this weather information can be requested directly from the third party, rather than bundled by us, it **SHOULD NOT** be included in our API.
-Instead information on where to get this weather data from, and preferably an example, **SHOULD** be documented.
+Instead information on where to get this weather data from, and preferably an example of how to get it, **SHOULD** be provided in the our API's documentation.

-Doing this keeps our API as simple as possible and lets us focus on making what we need to provide as useful as possible.
-We should let others concentrate on solving other needs.

 This is essentially the UNIX philosophy i.e. 'do one thing and do it well', and the second GDS Design Principle.